OmniTrack/omnitrack_for_research/README.md

 ※Currently, OmniTrack supports only Android >= 4.4 (kitkat), and there is no iOS version.

 ## Disclaimer
-This library is currently building up documentation.
+Currently, we are building up documentation.
 <br>
 If you want to setup the system and use it for your research, contact us and we will assist you on the undocumented parts.